First Trust Developed Markets ex-US AlphaDEX Fund (NASDAQ:FDT) Hits New 12-Month High – Here’s What Happened

-Shares of First Trust Developed Markets ex-US AlphaDEX Fund (NASDAQ:FDT – Get Free Report) reached a new 52-week high during trading on Tuesday .
-The company traded as high as $84.88 and last traded at $84.87, with a volume of 16049 shares traded.
-The stock had previously closed at $84.70.
+First Trust Developed Markets ex-US AlphaDEX Fund (NASDAQ:FDT – Get Free Report)’s stock price reached a new 52-week high on Monday .
+The stock traded as high as $87.96 and last traded at $88.07, with a volume of 5444 shares traded.
+The stock had previously closed at $87.39.

 First Trust Developed Markets ex-US AlphaDEX Fund Increases Dividend

-The company also recently announced a quarterly dividend, which was paid on Wednesday, December 31st.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, December 31st.
 Stockholders of record on Friday, December 12th were given a $1.109 dividend.
-This represents a $4.44 annualized dividend and a dividend yield of 5.2%.
+This represents a $4.44 dividend on an annualized basis and a dividend yield of 5.1%.
 This is a boost from First Trust Developed Markets ex-US AlphaDEX Fund’s previous quarterly dividend of $0.41.
 The ex-dividend date was Friday, December 12th.

 The First Trust Developed Markets Ex-US AlphaDEX Fund (FDT) is an exchange-traded fund that is based on the NASDAQ AlphaDEX DM Ex-US index.
 The fund tracks an index of international, developed-market stocks, selected by growth and value factors and equal-weighted in tiers.
 FDT was launched on Apr 18, 2011 and is managed by First Trust.